Skip to content

 Photovoice Exercise

-Before meeting, participants took photos that reminded them of God and composed reflective journals (sometimes with the help of support staff or family members) about their photos.
+Before meeting, participants took photos that reminded them of God and composed reflective journals—sometimes with the help of support staff or family members.

-Participants reflected on their images and explored how they experience God’s presence in everyday life.
-These semi-structured interviews also included the following exercises:
+Participants reflected on their images and explored how they experience God's presence in everyday life in semi-structured, accessible conversations.

-Participants viewed a series of images representing five divine traits—Limitless, Authoritarian, Mystical, Benevolent, and Ineffable (LAMBI).
-They rated each one on a visual scale from 1 to 5: “How much does this picture remind you of God?”
+Participants viewed images representing five divine traits—Limitless, Authoritarian, Mystical, Benevolent, and Ineffable (LAMBI)—rating each on a visual scale.

 Participants completed an accessible, adapted version of the Rosenberg Self-Esteem Scale.

-- Collage-making: Participants created a personal collage using a shadow silhouette outline of their own head, selecting magazine cut-outs, stickers, and other visual representations of themselves to include—while listening to their favourite music, if they wished.
+Participants created a personal collage using a shadow silhouette of their own head, selecting magazine cut-outs, stickers, and other visual materials—while listening to their favourite music, if they wished.

-Rather than interpreting participants’ work from a distance, the research emphasized relational meaning-making—listening closely to how participants themselves described their experiences and theological insights.
+Rather than interpreting participants' work from a distance, the research emphasized listening closely to how participants themselves described their experiences and theological insights.

 Participants connected God with nature, friendship, mission and service, family, sacred ritual, and meaningful moments.
 Many related to the interplay of light and shadow and the changing of the seasons.